-- Converged Ethernet Infrastructure.
+- 1. Converged Ethernet Infrastructure.
 This group incorporates our transport and switching products and packet interworking products and related software. - 2.
-Ethernet access.
-This group includes our broadband and Ethernet access products and related software. - 3.
+Ethernet Service Delivery.
+Formerly known as "Ethernet access," this group has been renamed and includes our broadband access products, Ethernet access products and recently acquired WWP products, including the related software. - 3.
 Global Network Services.
-This group reflects services, support and training activities.
+This group reflects deployment, support and training activities.